ARM-software/Tool-Solutions/mlops-cloud/README.md

     `cp_install.sh packlist​`

-3. Use (cbuild)[https://arm-software.github.io/CMSIS_5/Build/html/index.html] to build the software project​ (this will take a few minutes)
+3. Use (cbuild)[https://arm-software.github.io/CMSIS_5/Build/html/index.html] to build the software project​ (this should take about a minute)

     `cbuild.sh microspeech.Example.cprj`